-2016-17 Outstanding Mentoring Awards
+2019 Outstanding Mentoring Awards

-This award will recognize a graduate program/department that proactively works to ensure that graduate or graduate professional students understand the professional expectations in their field and related disciplines.
-This might include (but need not be limited to) some of the following activities: effective orientations and annual progress reports, sustained career and professional development programing, a rich intellectual climate as evidenced through colloquia, seminars, etc. The program will receive $5000 from the Graduate School to support graduate program activities.
+Outstanding Graduate Program Community Award: This award recognizes a graduate program/department that proactively works to ensure that graduate or graduate professional students understand the professional expectations in their field and related disciplines.
+This might include (but need not be limited to) some of the following activities: impactful orientations and annual progress reports, sustained career and professional development programing, a rich intellectual climate as evidenced through colloquia, seminars, etc. The program will receive $5000 from the Graduate School in 2019-20 to support graduate program activities.

-This award will recognize a doctoral student who has already demonstrated the capacity to be a strong mentor.
+Outstanding Doctoral Student Mentor Award: This award recognizes a doctoral student who has already demonstrated the capacity to be a strong mentor.
 This student will have engaged in sustained mentoring activities at MSU that help other graduate or undergraduate students succeed in their own research.
 These activities could be related to, e.g., a course, a lab, a community research project, field research, and/or support programs.
-The student will receive a $1500 fellowship award.
-The student must plan to be enrolled in spring or summer 2017.
+The student will receive a $1000 fellowship award.
+The student must plan to be enrolled in spring or summer 2019.